krutoychel24/petp-random-words/README.md

 index.html - The main HTML file that contains the structure of the webpage. script.js - The JavaScript file that handles the button click event and updates the content on the page. styles.css - The CSS file that provides styles for the button and output area.

 Getting Started
 To get started with this project, follow these steps:

-Clone the Repository
+1.Clone the Repository

-bash
-Копировать код
 git clone https://github.com/yourusername/javascript-button-example.git
 cd javascript-button-example

-Open the Project
+2.Open the Project
 Open index.html in your favorite web browser.

-Interact with the Button
+3.Interact with the Button
 Click the button on the page to see the result.
 The content of the <div> below the button will change based on the JavaScript logic.

 Files Overview